fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"And...
 What you are worried about?
 It's not like you take AIDS or Cancer or anything else...
 You are healthy and fit for the job."_ commented Eileen

-_"How much time I'll be_ short stuff?" said Joshua on a little higher voice _"People don't took me seriously before and now they'll take me even less seriously: I look like a little elf kid!"_
+_"How much time I'll still be_ short stuff?" said Joshua on a little higher voice _"People don't took me seriously before and now they'll take me even less seriously: I look like a little elf kid!"_

 Eileen looked to him for some moments and then said: _"You have a point, Jiminy, but you are not totally right.
 People didn't took you seriously in the past because you were either young and less experienced.
 And now, looking like a little elf, maybe they'll never take you seriously.
 However,"_ she emphatizied _"think on the glass half-full: your powers are more useful on this way: when people don't take you too much seriously, they let their guard down, and with this you can use your_ Pretty Please! _with more chances of being successful.
 And your other capabilities, like_ Bellax Analytica _or your powerful mind or_ Blue Fairy _are useful, no matter how your appearance are."_ she said